 Innate Cantrips.
 You can use any cantrips you have learned, so long as you have access to your Formula Book.
 You can use cantrips as if you were a spellcaster, and do not need to turn them into potions or use any resources on them (such as mana or inurement).

 Potion Slinger.
 You may choose one type of ranged weapon (such as crossbows or bows) and gain proficiency if you don’t already have it.
 Furthermore, you may spend a potion to infuse the projectile with the potion’s effects.
-You may choose to activate the potion before launching the projectile (to take into account the spell’s original casting time), but the spell otherwise takes place as if the target it hit (or the area it landed on) is the spell’s target.
+You may choose to activate the potion before launching the projectile (to take into account the spell’s original casting time), but the spell otherwise takes place as if the target was hit (or the area it landed on) is the spell’s original target.
 You may choose to deal the ranged weapon’s damage on impact or to only apply the potion’s effect.

-Mithrades.
+Mithridatism.
 You gain innate power over poisons.
-You naturally generate up to four doses of basic poison (as described in the Player’s Handbook) when you complete a long rest.
-The poison’s DC is equal to your Spell Save DC, however, and the damage is equal to 1d4 Poison damage per Alchemist spell level you can access.
-The poison expires before you complete your next long rest.
-If you have an empty dose slot, you can choose to fill it with a poison you are affected by, so long as you succeeded on the saving throw against it and are aware of the poison’s presence.
+You naturally generate up to four doses of basic poison (as described in the Player’s Handbook) whenever you complete a long rest.
+The poison’s DC is equal to your Alchemy Spell Save DC, however, and the damage is equal to 1d4 Poison damage per Alchemist spell level you can access.
+The poison expires before you complete your next long rest, replenishing your store.
+If you have an empty Mithridatism dose slot, you can choose to fill it with a poison you are affected by, so long as you succeed on the saving throw against it and are aware of its presence.
+You can store this poison for future use, but cannot otherwise generate it.

 You also have skill in deploying poisons that are in your dosage slots, and gain temporary immunity to such poisons so long as they are not deployed.
 You may deploy poisons as described under Chapter 7: Poisoner’s Kit.